SarahDal/sarahdal.github.io/_posts/2023-12-17-carcounter.md

 While talking about electronics at work, my colleague mentioned a car counter he’d bought for a large sum of money that never really worked.
 I had the idea that I could build one myself, from Arduino, and thought I’d give it a try.

-Back in 2019 when I did this project, internet searching found the following projects that I used as inspiration:
+In 2019 when I did this project, internet searching found the following projects that I used as inspiration:

 *   [Arudino people counting, using PIR (passive infra-red)](https://www.dbpharrison.com/projects/interactivefloor/arduinopeoplecounter1/)
 *   [Kris Temmermen’s car counter on Hackaday](https://hackaday.io/project/4567-traffic-counter-road-tube)